Sukivarshini-Thangarajan/Shadow-Huntress/README.md

 2.More interactive UI will be added in the future to start/end/jump to a new level in the game.

 **License:**
-This game is licensed under MTI license.
+This game is licensed under MIT license.